Spaghetti Sauce Recipe

 Half of this recipe would go over 8 oz. of pasta which is enough for four people.
 The rest you can refrigerate for a few days for another meal or if you've doubled the recipe you can freeze the rest in separate quart containers.

-There you have it, a filling spahetti sauce recipe made with low glycemic carbs that will give you a nutritious meal for several nights!
+There you have it, a filling spaghetti sauce recipe made with low glycemic pasta that will give you a nutritious meal for several nights!

 Return from Spaghetti Sauce Recipe to Low Glycemic Recipes.